corinnt/journal-diversity/README.md

 ## Use Instructions

-In terminal and from directory `gesta-diversity`

 ### 0. For first time set-up:
 Set up your `config` file with an email to use as the reply-to for API calls, as well as filepaths to route data to.
 In order to use the gender analysis features, you will need to make an account with (Namsor)[https://namsor.app/] to get an API key.

     Build the conda environment to access the necessary packages:
 <!--- Make code --->